 www.nps.gov/chis

 Located off the Southern California coast near Ventura, the Channel Islands are nicknamed the Galapagos of North America.
-To illustrate, it’s an archipelago of eight islands and a marine protected area with a diverse collection of flora and fauna.
+It’s an archipelago of eight islands and a marine protected area with a diverse collection of flora and fauna.
 In fact, 23 species have been identified as endemic or unique to the islands.
-For instance, the Channel Islands spotted skunk, island scrub jay and Santa Cruz sheep.
+For instance, the Channel Islands spotted skunk, island scrub jay, and Santa Cruz sheep.

 Visitor Centers

 Visitor centers are in Santa Barbara and Ventura.
-However, this remote national park itself can only be accessed by boat or plane.
-Public boat transportation from Ventura is available through the park’s concessionaire Island Packers.
+However, this remote national park can only be accessed by boat or plane.
+Public boat transportation from Ventura is available through the park’s concessionaire, Island Packers.
 No-frills camping is still available year-round on five of the eight islands.
-Be that as it may, you must have advanced reservations for any of the campgrounds.
+Be that as it may, you must have advanced campground reservations.

 Dry Tortugas National Park